Industrial Advisory Board

 Principal Consultant, ThoughtWorks

 Julian studied BSc (Hons) Computing and Information Technology at the Department of Computing, graduating in 1993.
+He later shared this experience with us in 2014.

 Deputy Chief Technical Architect, Department for Business, Energy and Industrial Strategy